-Mayers has insisted that he acted in self-defence.
-He posted videos on Instagram purporting to show the lead up to the confrontations, with two men who appear to be following the rapper and then attacking his security guard.
+Mayers has insisted that he acted in self-defense.
+He posted videos on Instagram purporting to show the lead-up to the confrontations, with two men who appear to be following the rapper and then attacking his security guard.

 3. Cyprus court frees 5 Israelis, keeps 7 in hotel rape probe

 A Cyprus court has extended the detention of seven Israeli teenagers out of the 12 who were arrested as suspects in the rape of a 19-year-old British woman.